Rafael Rodríguez-Ponga: Academic activity

 In addition to his professional and political career, he has developed an intellectual activity involving Spanish language and culture, specially about Asia and the Pacific.

 In 2012 he was appointed Secretary General of Instituto Cervantes.
 He stayed in office until 2018.

 He was elected vicepresident and then president of the European Union National Instituts for Culture EUNIC.

 In february 2019 he has been appointed rector of Universitat Abat Oliba CEU, of Barcelona.

 In 1985 he received a research grant from the Foundation Juan March, which allowed him to travel to the Philippines, the Mariana Islands and Japan.
 Thanks to this research, he wrote his thesis (dissertation) on the relation between the Spanish and the Chamorro languages, which granted him a Doctorate (summa cum laude) in Philology at the Complutense University.

 He has written several works and the book about chamorro language and contact languages in the Pacific, Del español al chamorro, lenguas en contacto en el Pacífico, Madrid 2009.

 In 2009, an international group of scholars interested in the Chamorro language founded CHiN, the Chamorro Linguistics International Network, of which he is the President.

+His book Poesía para vencer a la muerte ('Poetry to overcome death') (Madrid, Pigmalión, 2023) is an essay and a selection of poems by more than one hundred poets from several countries, languages and religions.